Care to help a rare plant species with your loppers and hand saw?

-This work is to be done in Florida Scrub in wintertime, so will be sunny, windy, and perhaps cold and dry.
-Volunteers will need to bring sunglasses/eye protection (for abundant, pokey Scrub plants), hat, work gloves, closed toed shoes (tennis shoes are fine), and appropriate clothing to guard against abundant briars, cacti, stinging/biting insects, Poison Ivy, Stinging Nettle, and Saw Palmettos.
+This work is to be done in Florida scrub in spring, so will be sunny, windy, and perhaps cold or hot and dry.
+Volunteers will need to bring sunglasses/eye protection (for abundant, pokey scrub plants), hat, work gloves, closed toed shoes (tennis shoes are fine), and appropriate clothing to guard against abundant briars, cacti, stinging/biting insects, Poison Ivy, Stinging Nettle, and Saw Palmettos.
 This will be a good workout in a truly beautiful place.
 Any amount of time will help the plant immensely; older plants will increase flowering and fruit production and seeds in the seedbank will increase germination from the increased sunlight, as a direct result of your work.

 If you're interested in volunteering please let your chapter president and Todd Angel know and bring loppers, mattocks with cutting edge (not pick), hand saws, or other tools to remove small to medium sized saplings.

 This workday is being coordinated by Todd Angel, Conservation Chair, and Michael Jenkins, Biologist, Florida Forest Service.

 Sunday: Web Event | Facebook Event

 Announcement written by Todd Angel and posted by Valerie Anderson.